Treaty of Waitangi claims and settlements: Waitangi Tribunal

 During the late 1960s and 1970s the Treaty of Waitangi became the focus of a strong Māori protest movement which rallied around calls for the government to 'honour the treaty' and to 'redress treaty grievances'.
 Māori expressed their frustration about continuing violations of the treaty and subsequent legislation by government officials, as well as inequitable legislation and unsympathetic decisions by the Māori Land Court alienating Māori land from its Māori owners.

 In 1975 the Treaty of Waitangi Act established the Waitangi Tribunal to hear claims about Crown acts that were inconsistent with the principles of the Treaty.
 It allowed any Māori to lodge a claim against the Crown for breaches of the Treaty of Waitangi and its principles.
 Originally its mandate was limited to claims about contemporary issues, that is, those that occurred after the establishment of the Tribunal.
 Early claims included the "Te Reo Māori" claim.
-As a result of the Tribunal's report into the claim, in 1987 the government made Te Reo Māori an official language of New Zealand, and established the Maori Language Commission to foster it.
+As a result of the Tribunal's report into the claim, in 1987 the government made the Māori language an official language of New Zealand, and established the Maori Language Commission to foster it.
 The pivotal issue considered by the Tribunal was whether a language could be considered a "treasure" or "taonga", and thus protected by the Treaty.
 Significant research has been undertaken in New Zealand as a result of claims being put to the Waitangi Tribunal.
 Much of this has been generated by iwi (Māori tribal groups), a lasting example is the Ngāti Awa Research Centre established in 1989.

-In 1985 the Fourth Labour Government extended the Tribunal's powers to allow it to consider Crown actions dating back to 1840, including the period covered by the New Zealand Wars.
+In 1985 the Fourth Labour Government extended the power of the Tribunal to allow it to consider Crown actions dating back to 1840, including the period covered by the New Zealand Wars.
 The number of claims quickly rose, and during the early 1990s, the government began to negotiate settlements of historical (pre-1992) claims.

 Typically a negotiated Treaty settlement has 'agreed historical account, Crown acknowledgements of Treaty breach, and a Crown apology' and legal extinguishment of all claims.
 Featured in the Waikato-Tainui Ngāi Tahu settlements in 2009 and all subsequent settlements was redress described in these three areas: a historical account of grievances and an apology, a financial package of cash and transfer of assets (no compulsory acquisition of private land), and cultural redress, where a range of Māori interests are acknowledged which often related to sites of interest and Māori association with the environment.